menandmice/micetro_docs/guides/user-manual/ansible.rst

 .. meta::
-   :description: Managing a Micetro installation through Ansible
+   :description:
+With the Ansible setup for Micetro by Men&Mice you can manage a Micetro installation through Ansible.
+The Ansible modules and plugins connect to the Micetro API and perform all needed actions.
-   :keywords: Ansible, Micetro, installation
+   :keywords: Ansible setup, Micetro, Micetro installation, Men&Mice

 .. _ansible: